manishdhakal2/CarSellingPrices/README.md

 # Car Selling Price Prediction

 This project aims to predict the selling prices of cars based on various features using machine learning techniques.
+This was an assessment task I performed when I was applying for an intern position at XYZ company.

 ## Project Overview